 Resist lifting the lid until the methylated spirits spirits has all burnt off.
 This should take about fifteen minutes.

 A smoke/cooker is very portable and great taken on your trip to the lake.
 Fresh fish cooked on the spot.
 You just can’t beat it for taste!

 Try mullet, kahawai, rig, and cod, as well as trout and salmon.
-It is well worth the effort!Google+
+Smoking fish is well worth the effort and easy to do!Google+